Second British health worker tested for Ebola in London

 "Although we have had two similar incidents within a short space of time both appear to be unrelated," minister for the Armed Forces Mark Francois said in a statement.

-"Our personnel receive the highest standard of training and briefing prior to deployment, including on the use of the specialized Personal Protective Equipment".
+"Our personnel receive the highest standard of training and briefing prior to deployment, including on the use of the specialised Personal Protective Equipment".

 Two other Britons have already been successfully treated at the Royal Free hospital for the virus and have been released.